deezombiedude612/rca-tool/README.md

 _In partial fulfilment of the requirements for SE6005 Capstone Project, a core subject under Master of Science in Cyber Security (MSCS) in Nanyang Technological University (NTU), Singapore._

-This is a CLI chatbot written using TypeScript in a Node.js environment.
+This is a CLI Root Cause Analysis chatbot tool written using TypeScript in a Node.js environment.

 ## Pre-requisites